Critical information regarding paying your tuition: As a student at CCRI, you have a financial responsibility to meet payment obligations

 Art Studio Fee supports those art courses utilizing materials and equipment common to the environment necessary to work in specialized studio facilities.

-Applied music courses carry additional fees as do certain other courses depending upon their nature.
+Applied Music courses carry additional fees as do certain other courses depending upon their nature.
 The cost of studio lessons is in addition to regular semester fees.
 The nonrefundable Applied Music Fee is to be paid to the Bursar after registering for one- and/or two-credit applied music courses.
 Contact the Performing Arts Department for information: 401-825-2168.

 Culinary Arts Fee is an additional fee assessed to certain Culinary Arts courses.

 Nursing Clinical Fee is an additional fee assessed to certain Nursing courses to offset the rising costs of maintaining a high-quality program of study.
+This fee is nonrefundable.

 Nursing Testing Fee is for the Health Educational Systems Incorporated (HESI) tests and Live Review to promote success on the national licensure exam.